BagCity/SoundCloudViewBot/README.md

 ## Tips
 - Mute your computer volume so the sound isn’t disruptive.
 - Run the program at times you don’t need your computer, like overnight.
 - I would recommend to run a few plays at a time and not going all out at once (Ex.
-500 plays at once)
+Don't do 500 plays at once)

 ## Stopping the Program
 To stop the program before it finishes playing all the streams: